 Midland Royal Family

 - Action Dress Rip: A variation.
-As it says above, she's no Action Girl but when she tagged along Guts and Co in the Griffith retrieval arc, she ripped off her dress so as to run and move more easily.
+As it says above, she's no Action Girl, but when she tagged along Guts and Co in the Griffith retrieval arc, she ripped off her dress so as to run and move more easily.

 - Action Survivor: Subverted.
 Even though she did shield Griffith from a poison dart and easily could have died during the encounter with the Bakirakas, she didn't survive because of any ability or luck she could have had back then.
-She was spared (along with her servant) only because she's the king's daughter.
+She was spared (along with Anna) only because she's the king's daughter.

 - Girl in the Tower: Where Ganishka held Charlotte captive after he took over Wyndam.

 - Good Princess, Evil Queen: The sensitive, gentle Good Princess to her Wicked Stepmother's Evil Queen.
 And ironically, this is also just what she might end up seen as, given the nature of Griffth.